Skip to content

 6. Clothing

 One of the most important elements in a Mehendi ceremony is the clothing the bride chooses to wear.
-Lehenga is a usual choice since it provides easy access to arms and legs alike.
+A Lehenga is a usual choice since it provides easy access to arms and legs alike.
 Green is a particularly popular color, too, thanks to the rich contrast it gives to the earthy ink.
+Next, we'll highlight a few dresses to make any Mehendi ceremony exceptional!

 Green Heavy Embroidered Velvet Lehenga

 Classy and understated bliss is made manifest through our Green Heavy Embroidered Velvet Lehenga.
 The choli and lehenga are both made of dark, forest-green velvet, saturated enough to almost be mistaken for black.
-Green, pink, and brass-colored rose flower embroidery create a touch of contrast and highlight its distinction.
+Green, pink, and brass-colored rose flower embroidery creates a touch of contrast and highlights its distinction.

 The floral motif is tightly woven across the sleeveless choli, which also features a dangling fringe.
 The fringe carries over to the net dupatta, whose light color contrasts with the matte of velvet.